Multi-level Chaotic Maps for 3D Textured Model Encryption: Multi-level 3D Model Encryption

 \subsection{Textures Encryption}

-The textures in textured 3D model is represented as 2D images with corresponding texture coordinates.
-We use image encryption method based on 3D Lu mapping and DNA encoding \cite{JinCAC2015} to encrypt the texture images.
-We first separate the texture image into RGB channels.
-Then each channel of the texture image is encoded by DNA encoding.
-Then, we use 3D Lu mapping to generate a random matrix with the same size of the texture image and use DNA addition to add it to the encoded result.
-After that, another random matrix with the same size of the texture image is generated by 3D Lu mapping and convert it to a binary matrix with the threshold $0.5$.
-The DNA addition result is then converted to the DNA complement result when the corresponding value in the second random matrix is 1.
-The last step is DNA decoding to obtain the 8-bit encryption result.
+In texture 3D model, texture is represented as 2D image with corresponding texture coordinates.
+We use 1D logic mapping based image encryption method and DNA coding \cite{JinCAC2015} to encrypt the texture image.
+We first divide the texture image into RGB channels.
+Each channel of the texture image is then encoded by DNA coding.
+We then used the 1D logical mapping to generate a random matrix of texture images of the same size, and added it to the coding results using DNA additions.
+After that, another random matrix with the same size texture image is generated by 1D logical mapping and converted into a binary matrix with a threshold of $0.5 $.
+Then, when the corresponding value in the second random matrix is 1, the DNA addition result is converted to the DNA complement result.
+The final step is to decode the DNA to get an 8-bit encryption result.